 Which is more important: results, or process?
 At this Full Moon, the Sun in Virgo argues for efficiency and results.
 But across the zodiacal wheel, the fully illuminated Moon in the opposite sign, Pisces, makes the case for enjoying the process of life.
 For dancing with the leaves and having an absolutely wonderful time.

-This Full Moon in Pisces, the closest to the autumnal equinox (September 23), is called the Harvest Moon.
+This Full Moon in Pisces, the closest to the autumnal equinox (this year, the equinox falls on September 22), is called the Harvest Moon.
 At the Harvest Moon there is a virtually seamless segue from sunset to moonrise, traditionally extending a farmer’s day just when it was sorely needed, at harvest time.
 This is a hard-working Moon of results, of work, of the fine Virgo satisfaction of filling bushel baskets with produce and silos with grain.

 My father, a Capricorn farmer with a serious Moon in Virgo, would surely have made the most of the Harvest Moon.
 No swirling, aimless dances for him – baskets, I assure you, would have been filled.
 His children would have been in bed long before he trudged onto the back porch, dirty and tired and covered with mosquito bites.